 • Typically, homeowners switch insurance companies in order to save money, but this isn’t always the case.
 If you’re switching companies to obtain a more robust policy or work with a company with better customer service or digital tools, you may be paying more as a result of the switch.
 Adding coverage types or expanding your coverage limits typically results in a higher premium, but this may not be the case if the new company has substantially lower rates or offers more applicable discounts.
 The best way to evaluate whether you will pay more with a new insurance company is likely to review your new quote carefully to see how the premium, coverage options, coverage limits, deductible and discounts stack up against your existing company.

 • The homeowners insurance declarations page is the condensed version of your policy that includes your basic policy information.
-This typically includes your coverage limits, deductible amount, selected endorsements, policy effective and expiration dates, policy number, your name and address and the name and address of the insurance company.
+This typically includes your coverage limits, deductible amount, selected endorsements, policy effective and expiration dates, policy number, your name and address, and the name and address of the insurance company.
 This information will also be explained in more detail if needed in the insurance policy.
+The declarations page also includes information on how to file a claim.

 • Yes, but it’ll depend on the status of your home insurance claim.
 If your claim is still in an “open” status — meaning it isn’t fully resolved yet — you probably won’t be able to change companies.
 Once a claim is closed, you may be able to switch companies more easily, but keep in mind you won’t be able to “get rid” of your claim by going to a new company.
-Insurers run Comprehensive Loss Underwriting Exchange (CLUE) reports which give them access to your prior claim information.
+Insurers run Comprehensive Loss Underwriting Exchange (CLUE) reports, which gives them access to up to seven years of your prior claims history.
 Regardless of what company you were with at the time of the damage, a claim may influence your new insurance premium or eligibility with another company.